MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/support.md

 ---
-title: Windows App SDK and suppported Windows releases.
+title: Windows App SDK and supported Windows releases.
 description: Details on the Windows OS versions that are supported by the Windows App SDK. ms.topic: article ms.date: 04/25/2024